tobyck/rsa-encryption/README.md

 ## RSA

 This is a pure python implementation of the RSA encryption algorithm.
-You can install the pip package with `pip install rsa_python`.
+You can install the pip package with ``py pip install rsa_python``.
 Below is an example of how to use the module:

 ```py
 from rsa_python import rsa